Sedum vs Succulents

 ecoSucculents

-- check_circleIndividual potted succulents usually cost 4–12 dollars each, so you can build a mixed collection in small budget steps.
+- check_circleIndividual potted Succulents usually cost 4–12 dollars each, so you can build a mixed collection in small budget steps.

-The sedum group includes over 400 species, which gives you many hardy options for slopes, borders, and containers.
+The Sedum group includes over 400 species, which gives you many hardy options for slopes, borders, and containers.
 That variety helps match local climates without relying on frequent replanting or replacements each season.

-Both sedum and many succulents can often go two to four weeks between deep waterings once established.
+Both Sedum and many Succulents can often go two to four weeks between deep waterings once established.
 That long interval cuts hose time and supports water restrictions in drier regions or during mid-summer droughts.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Sedum | Succulents |
+| Metric | Sedum | Succulents |

 |---|---|---|

-| biotech Family |
+| biotech Family | Crassulaceae (Sedum) | Various, many Crassulaceae |